sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 </table>

+{% warning %}
+We will be offering Legacy Newsletter customers who migrate to Marketing Campaigns the option to pay $0.25/1,000 emails sent.
+This is currently in development with expected availability of June 1, 2017.
+{% endwarning %}

 {% anchor h3 %}
 How can I estimate what it will cost to use Marketing Campaigns?
 {% endanchor %}